GrayHatter/Mazda-IVI-Knowledgebase/README.md

 it'll load the BT init code dynamically at runtime. dl seems to reference only 3 functions at load time, but I haven't proven that assumption yet.

+the JCI reflash server seems to listen over bluetooth as well...
+I'm sure that's perfectly secure, and couldn't possibly be abused in the future.

 #### bteca